robtweed/qewd/up/docs/InteractiveApps.md

 For many interactive QEWD Applications, the functionality provided by the *ewd-client* front-end module and your back end *message handler functions* will be sufficient for your needs.
 However, QEWD-Up provides additional advanced techniques for customising, automating and/or simplifying your applications.
 These take the form of *Life-Cycle Event Hooks* that allow you to define logic that gets invoked at various stages of the server-side processing of your applications' messages.

 In order to make best use of these Life-Cycle Event Hooks, you need to fully understand the complete life-cycle of a QEWD Application and its handling of messages.
+[This slide-deck](https://www.slideshare.net/robtweed/ewd-3-training-course-part-8-anatomy-of-the-ewdxpress-messaging-cycle) describes the life-cycle diagrammatically, but it is also described below in detail.

 ## The Life-Cycle of an Interactive QEWD Application